-Do you need to show proof of insurance to register a car?
-It depends on the state — sometimes you just need insurance before you actually start driving, but most states require it before registering your vehicle.
+You may need to show proof of insurance to register a car, however it depends on the state.
+Sometimes you just need insurance before you actually start driving, but most states do require it before registering your vehicle.
 Check with your state’s DMV for the process.

-There are 46 states that accept electronic proof of insurance:
+Washington D.C. and 49 states accept electronic proof of insurance:

 If you’re paying for auto insurance — and you usually have to if you’re driving — use a legitimate proof of insurance associated with your policy.
-Go straight through your carrier’s website or app, or use the card they send you; don’t use a third party source.
+Go straight through your insurance company’s website or app, or use the card they send you; don’t use a third party source.